BivittatusDB/BivittatusDatabase/README.md

 This code, when compiled as shown above, is meant to be a C-library for Python.
 The actual implementation will be kept in a class within the main repo as `BDB_io.py`.

 The main reason for this edit is to minimize the requirements to only the bare encryption algorithms, which will be implemented using proper python libraries.

-## KNOWN ISSUES
-Right now the `CheckDataSet` function in `base.h` is always returning `False` even when the dataset is present.
-Effectively, it is just there for show, but it will need to be edited to work in order to ensure proper error handling in the python implementation. [**FIXED 7/17/24**]